WWKB: The 1980s and 1990s

 By 1996, the format was flipped again to country music as "Real Country 1520 KB" (this despite there being three other country stations in Buffalo, WYRK, 107.7 and WXRL).
-Following that in 1998 was an all sports format utilizing the now-defunct One on One Sports network, which moved to 107.7 after two years.
+Following that in 1998, was an all sports format using the now-defunct mono-only One on One Sports network, which moved to 107.7 after two years.
 On January 29, 2000, WWKB flipped to a simulcast of sister station WKSE.
 This lasted until June of that year, when it returned to business talk, a low-cost, albeit unpopular format.

 Price Communications presided over the collapse of its entire radio portfolio including WWKB and filed for Chapter 11 bankruptcy in 1992.
 After reorganization, WWKB was sold to Keymarket Communications in 1994.
 Around the same time, Keymarket acquired one of WWKB's longtime rivals, WBEN, from locally based owners at a premium price.
 Keymarket then sold both WWKB and WBEN to St. Louis-based River City Broadcasting in 1995.
 Sinclair Broadcast Group acquired WWKB and WBEN in 1996 through its purchase of River City.
 A year later, Sinclair bought WGR, bringing three of Buffalo's heritage AM stations under its portfolio.
 In 1999, Sinclair decided to divest its radio stations, selling most of them, including WWKB, WBEN and WGR, to Entercom Communications.